 What are Carcosan Modifiers in Saros?

 Carcosan Modifiers are run-wide effects that alter specific parameters of each Cycle.
 There are exactly 30 modifiers in total: 15 Protections (buffs) and 15 Trials (debuffs).
-They become available after defeating the second boss and are accessed through the Primary Unit in the Passage.
+They unlock after you beat the second boss and you access them through the Primary Unit in the Passage.

 The modifier balance dial